Computer Runs Slow Even with Windows 10 or 8? – Speed It up Now

 Here, please select the solid state drive and choose "Align All Partitions".
 Then, the program will detect and show how many partitions to align.
 At this time, please confirm the operation and click "Apply" button.
 Afterwards, MiniTool Partition Wizard will align partitions automatically, which brings no data loss.

 If all solutions above fail to speed up your computer, most probably Windows is out of date

 Reason 8: Your Windows OS Is too Old

 Any program should be updated timely to add new functions or fix bugs.
 When an operating system is out of date, lots of problems like slow computer issue may come.
-At this time, it is highly suggested that users reset computer to its factory settings or reinstall Windows, and detailed steps can be found from the internet.
+At this time, it is highly suggested that users reset computer to its factory settings, reinstall Windows, or install the most recent update, and detailed steps can be found from the internet.

 However, both reset and reinstallation may lead to data loss.
 If there are files you need, please backup them in advance.
 To backup data saved in one partition, try using the "Copy Partition" feature in MiniTool Partition Wizard.
 To make a copy for data stored on the whole hard disk, make use of the function "Copy Disk".
 Both of them will help you save much time.

-Now all possible factors that can slow down your computer have been listed, and corresponding solutions are also shown.
-If you are troubled by slow computer performance issues, find the exact reason by referring to possible reasons we give, and then feel safe to try our solutions.
+Now all possible factors that can slow down your Windows 10, Windows 8, or Windows 7 computer have been listed, and corresponding solutions are also shown.
+If you are troubled by slow computer issues, find the exact reason by referring to possible causes we give, and then feel safe to try our solutions out.
 It brings no damage to both data and system.

 Edit: Kirby Palm gives the 9th logical cause for a slow computer in Comments part.
 If your computer runs slow and you once used a Seagate external hard drive, take his solution into consideration.